 One of the biggest challenges you’ll face when driving here is the weather.
 Iceland’s weather is famously unpredictable; we have a saying for it: ‘If you don’t like the weather, just wait five minutes.’
 In the winter, spring and autumn, snowstorms and strong winds are common.
 Check the forecast on the Icelandic Meteorological Office’s website, and only travel when it is safe to do so.
 Don’t underestimate the power of storms here; they can be very dangerous to drive in.
 If the Met Office decides that certain areas are unsafe, they will close roads.
 You can check if your route is clear on http://www.road.is/

 Driving on the ring road (Route 1) is straightforward, but if you want to venture into Iceland’s interior, you will have to drive on Iceland’s highland roads or F roads.
 These are gravel roads that are not as well maintained as Iceland’s highways, so for that reason, only 4x4 vehicles are permitted to drive on them.
-F roads also often involve river crossings, so large SUVs are recommended if you want to venture into the highlands.
+F roads also often involve river crossings, so getting a high-clearance 4WD like the Suzuki Jimny or similar is recommended if you want to venture into the highlands.
 The F roads are only accessible from June to September, and their specific opening times depend on weather conditions, so check before you plan your trip.

 Since there are so many sheep in Iceland, it’s likely that at some point you will come across a few wandering into the road.
 If you do have a herd blocking your way, move forward slowly and keep an eye out for darting individuals.